DerekYves/ycharts-api-r-client/README.md

-# YCharts API Python Client (SAMPLE)
+# YCharts API R Client (SAMPLE)
-This is a python client for accessing the YCharts API.
+This is a R client for accessing the YCharts API.

 ## API Documentation
 For additional documentation, please see [our website](https://ycharts.com/api/docs/)